Lifetime policy reuse and the importance of task capacity: Experiment setup

 The \textbf{forgetting ratio} is defined in Equation \ref{eq: forgetting ratio} as

-where $\Delta = \text{area-after} - \text{area-before}$ is the improvement in performance area under the curve comparing the performance on the current task-block to that of the prior task-block of the same task, $\Delta^{\text{1-to-1}}$ is the analogous improvement for the 1-to-1 policy selection, and area-uniform-random is the performance area under the curve for a uniform random policy.
+where $\Delta = \text{area-after} - \text{area-before}$ is the improvement in performance area under the curve comparing the performance on the current task-block to that of the prior task-block of the same task, $\Delta^{\text{1-to-1}}$ is the analogous improvement for the 1-to-1 policy selection, and area-uniform-random is the performance area under the curve for a uniform random policy, i.e. a policy that selects actions randomly from the action set.

 The \textbf{transfer ratio} is defined in Equation \ref{eq: transfer ratio} as

 where area-after, or area-with-transfer, is the performance area under the curve for the current task-block and 1-to-1-area is the performance area under the curve for the 1-to-1 policy.
 The 1-to-1 policy performance on the task-block is equal to the area-without-transfer used in the area ratio since the transfer ratio is only computed for the first presentation of the target task.